 Before departure, students must get their proposed courses pre-approved for evaluation and pre-estimated for credit.
 When selecting a program students must keep in mind that each academic department or program at Swarthmore has its own rules concerning granting study abroad credit.
 Usually these policies are available on the department or program websites.
 If not, it is important to consult with the designated department or program representative to understand credit-granting considerations (e.g., total amount of transfer credit allowed, pre-requisites, etc.).

-Upon return from abroad students submit their coursework to the appropriate department(s) or program(s) for the final evaluation of their work.
-With proper planning, most Swarthmore students get full credit for the work done abroad.
+In some cases students submit their coursework to the appropriate department(s) or program(s) for the final evaluation of their work.
+With proper planning, most Swarthmore students get full credit for the work done abroad upon return from abroad.
 The Off-Campus Study Office instructs students throughout the pre-estimation of credit and the final course approval process.

 When appropriate, credit for work done elsewhere counts toward completion of specific requirements for the degree (e.g., major, distribution, twenty course rule) as well as towards the thirty-two credits needed to graduate.

 Students must keep in mind that in almost every case, the academic environment will differ from what students are used to at Swarthmore.
 Students must comply with the practices and standards for the production and assessment of academic work as specified by the program or university attended.
 Usually there will be no flexibility regarding extensions or incompletes.